ot-adam-moon/GITLatest/README.md

 | ------------- |:-------------:|
 | `grunt pullmaster` | will run `git submodule update`, `git pull upstream master` for each project |

-You rebooted you box and you want to start everything up
+You rebooted your computer and you want to start everything up
 --------------------------------------------------------

 | grunt command | what it does  |